Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Introduction

-We put forward a theory that examines the impact of differential privacy constraints on the effectiveness of collective taking action on the firm's learning algorithm.
-We operationalize this framework in practical deep learning scenarios, and perform extensive experiments on multiple benchmark datasets showing that while differential privacy provides strong guarantees to protect individual data, it inadvertently reduces the collective's ability to coordinate and alter the behavior of the firm's model.
-This work offers a new lens on the societal implications of using privacy-preserving techniques in machine learning, through the combination of theoretical insight and empirical validation.
+We propose a theory that examines the impact of differential privacy constraints on the effectiveness of the collective's actions on the firm's learning algorithm.
+We operationalize this framework in practical deep learning scenarios and perform extensive experiments on multiple benchmark datasets, showing that, while differential privacy provides strong guarantees to protect individual data, it inadvertently reduces the collective's ability to coordinate and alter the behavior of the firm's model, as illustrated in Figure~\ref{fig:fig1}.
+This work offers a new lens for the societal implications of using privacy-preserving techniques in machine learning, combining theoretical insight and empirical validation.

 Our contributions are summarized as follows: \begin{itemize} \item We identify and characterize a trade-off between Differential Privacy and Algorithmic Collective Action.
-Our theoretical model characterizes lower bounds on the collective's success under differential privacy constraints, in terms of the collective's size and the privacy parameters. \item These theoretical findings are validated through extensive experiments on multiple datasets, showing that differential privacy reduces the collective's ability to influence the behavior of the model. \item We also measure empirical privacy through the lens of membership inference attacks, and find that the collective's presence in the data distribution offers some degree of empirical privacy. \end{itemize}
+Specifically, our theoretical model establishes lower bounds on the collective's success under differential privacy constraints, expressed in terms of the collective's size and the privacy parameters. \item We validate these theoretical findings through extensive experiments on multiple datasets, showing that differential privacy reduces the collective's ability to influence model behavior. \item We perform a cost-benefit analysis to explore additional incentives for both the firm and the collective, highlighting how the collective can still achieve success even under stricter differential privacy constraints. \end{itemize}